ONSdigital/dp/GETTING_STARTED.md

 The majority of these apps will run with `make debug`, except the XLSX exporter which requires `./run.sh`

-#### Reaching end-user experience

-### Publishing
-  - Florence will be available at `http://localhost:8081/florence/login`
-  - The website will be available at `http://localhost:8081` (only available after a successful login into Florence)

-### Web
-  - The website will be available at `http://localhost:22000`

 ### iTerm2 setup
   - Any terminal can be used however there are advantages of using iTerm2 such as badges, profiles, arrangements, panes ability to send commands to all panes.
   - iTerm2 can be installed here: https://www.iterm2.com/
   - Setup the pane arrangements and profiles by following this tutorial https://blog.andrewray.me/how-to-create-custom-iterm2-window-arrangments/
   - It can be advantageous to give each profile a badge, instructions to complete this can be found here: https://www.iterm2.com/documentation-badges.html
-  - It is worth grouping

 #### Configure
 * In Zebedee `run.sh` remove the following line: export `SERVICE_AUTH_TOKEN="fc4089e2e12937861377629b0cd96cf79298a4c5d329a2ebb96664c88df77b67"`